yawnston/querycat/README.md

 - Code which performs projection on the query results is in `src/projection/`
 - Experiments from the thesis are located in `src/experiments/`

-The repo also contains a couple of extra folders, namely `grammars/` which contains the MMQL grammar in the file `Querycat.g4`, and `notes/` which contains my personal notes I was making during the writing of my thesis.
-Don't expect to find anything useful in the notes, it's just a convenient place where I could keep my notes safe and versioned.
+The repo also contains the folder `grammars/` which contains the MMQL grammar in the file `Querycat.g4`.
+This grammar was used to generate the MMQL parser.

 ## Development